soupedup/purgery/README.md

 ## Issuing cache purge requests

-Purging is done by a single [XADD](https://redis.io/commands/xadd) command sent to the redis `purgery:purge` key.
-See [purge.sh](https://github.com/soupedup/purgery/blob/main/purge.sh). `XADD` takes two arguments:
+Purging is done by a single [XADD](https://redis.io/commands/xadd) command sent to the Redis `purgery:purge` key.
+See [purge.sh](https://github.com/soupedup/purgery/blob/main/purge.sh).

+`XADD` takes two arguments:

-`MINID`: Timestamp in the past at which previous entries should be truncated.
+* `MINID`: Timestamp in the past at which previous entries should be truncated.
 This is used as a simple mechanism to keep the stream from filling up indefinitely.
-`url`: Full URL to be purged.
+* `url`: Full URL to be purged.
 For now, the default Varnish configuration only supports [purging entire domains](https://github.com/soupedup/varnish/blob/main/default.vcl#L25).
 The path is ignored.

 ## Deploying in Fly.io